 Travel site operator Kayak Software Corp., Russian social- networking company VKontakte, Formula One Holdings Ltd. and a dozen other companies shelved planned listings in the weeks after the Facebook listing.
 Kayak consequently revived its offering and is scheduled to price its IPO tomorrow.

 Meanwhile, Kors Holdings, which went public on Dec.
 14, was still trading at almost double its offering price as of yesterday.

 Michael Kors has been making clothes since 1981 and has expanded into fragrances and other beauty items.
-Revenue surged (KORS) 62 percent in the year ended March 31, while net income more than doubled.
+Revenue surged (KORS:US) 62 percent in the year ended March 31, while net income more than doubled.

 The success of the IPO “tells you we have a great brand with great management, led in particular by Michael and his very clear positioning of the jet-set lifestyle,’’ Idol says.

 The listing has given Idol and Chief Creative Officer Kors, 52, the means to live that lifestyle.
 The founding designer sold stock worth $117 million in the December IPO and $135.7 million in a March secondary offering, while Idol raised $68 million in the IPO and $81.3 million in the subsequent sale, according to company regulatory filings.

 Kors Holdings is domiciled in Hong Kong, though Kors himself still works mostly in New York.
 The China connection is now key to Idol’s strategy, as the company aims to more than double its Greater China stores to 15 by the end of the year.

 Asia dominated the list of best-performing IPOs, contributing seven of the top 10.